MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 ## Game Features

-### 1. **MoonBikeRunner**
+### 1. **Desert Wasteland**
-- Endless runner game where players travel on the y-axis, avoiding cars.
-- Players can take boosts to travel faster and gain invincibility.
-- Players can upgrade health, boost time, and bike look up to 5 levels with Bonk tokens.
+- Use your RADAR to navigate the desert, locate and detroy alien intruders!!
+- Players can use powerful combos by stacking successful hits

 ### 2. **Battle Arena**
 - Engage in sword battles with enemies.